 Gross Profit Margin divides Gross Profit (Sales less Cost of Sales) by Sales Revenue.

-• High margin = higher efficiency of core operations, covering major expenses whilst still providing earnings to the business
+High Margin = Higher efficiency of core operations.
+Covering major expenses while still providing earnings to the business

-• Low margin = can be reflective of industry, higher sales volumes or hide some inefficiencies.
+Low Margin = A possible reflection of the general industry, higher sales volumes or some inefficiencies in processes or staffing.

 Operating Profit Margin

-Calculated as Earnings before Interests & Taxes divided by Revenue.
-It is often used to compare performance across the business' industry.
+Calculated as Earnings before Interest and Taxes divided by Revenue.
+It is often used to compare performance averages across an industry.

-• High margin = the business may be better equipped to cover fixed costs and interest on obligations, and support future growth.
+High Margin = The business may be better equipped than competitors to cover fixed costs and interest on obligations, and support future growth.

 Net Profit Margin